nuwainfo/django-knowledge/README.rst

 Markup issues:
 ------------------

-* Original django knowledge came along with django.contrib.markup, which was deprecated in django 1.5 and removed in 1.6 due to due to security issues.
+* Original django knowledge came along with django.contrib.markup, which was deprecated in django 1.5 and removed in 1.6 due to security issues.

 * We use alternative 3rd party markup library django-markup(https://github.com/bartTC/django-markup).